buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

 = 1.4.4 =
+* Profiles - Improved the user experience when adding a new Repeater field on frontend
 * Forums - Fixed disabling "Subscriptions" should remove Subscriptions from member profile
 * Forums - Fixed disabling "Favorites" should remove Favorites from member profile
 * Text Editor - Fixed icons conflict with plugin 'BuddyPress User Blog' in Forum replies